 Maxwell Marlow is a Masters student at the London School of Economics, reading for an MA in Modern History.
 He graduated with a First Class joint honours degree in Politics and History from LSE.
 He was President of the LSE Hayek Society for two consecutive terms.
 He also works as a Development Officer at the Adam Smith Institute, a Fellow at the Consumer Choice Center, and he is a Don Lavoie Fellow at the Mercatus Center at George Mason University.
 He has been published in the Daily Telegraph, the Spectator, Capitalism Magazine, and the Daily Mail.

 In 2016, she received a Ph.D. from Freie Universität Berlin for her dissertation on Ralf Dahrendorf and his role as a public intellectual.
-For her dissertation, she was awarded with the Wolf-Erich-Kellner-Prize in 2016.
+For her dissertation, she was awarded with the Wolf-Erich-Kellner-Prize for outstanding research on the intellectual history of liberalism in 2016.

-Franziska Meifort’s research interests include transnational history, the intellectual history of the Federal Republic and the German culture of remembrance since 1945.
-Currently, she is working on a project on practices of alcohol consumption of elites in the 19th century.
+Franziska Meifort’s research interests include European and transatlantic history of the 19th and 20th centuries, intellectual history and history of ideas, and the German culture of remembrance since 1945.
+Currently, she is working on a project on social practices of the elites in the 19th and 20th centuries.

 Deirdre Nansen McCloskey